NoobMaster9999/UIUCTF-2024-writeups/Crypto/Snore signatures/README.md

 Note: The hash function is also provided in the code, but it is not important as we cannot exploit it.

-The code generates the basic values and then provides us with p,q,g,y,s,e.
-It takes one `m` and signs it for us.
+The code generates the basic values and then provides us with p,q,g,y.
+It takes one `m` and signs it for us and provides us with s,e.
 Afterward, it tells us to forge a signature on our own, taking `m` and `s` as our input.
 However, we can't use the `m` we provided earlier.
 It calls snore_verify() to verify our signature.
 If it's true, it continues and does this for 10 times.
 Afterward, it gives us the flag.

 # Vulnerability

 Looking at snore_verify, we can control `m` and `s`.
 If you look carefully, the `% p` is inside the hash function argument.
 We can use this to our advantage!
-Let's do a simple example: `(rv + 0) % p == rv % p` And `(rv + p) % p == rv % p`. `(x+p) % p` will always return `x`!
+Let's do a simple example: `(rv + 0) % p == rv % p` And `(rv + p) % p == rv % p`. `(x+p) % p` will always return `x`.
 In the actual implementation of Schnorr signatures, it uses concatenation and not addition!

 # Solve